wardbradt/go-ethereum/MEV_spec_v0_2.md

 ### Miner Configuration

 Miner should accept the following configuration options:
-* StrictProfitSwitch (int) - time in miliseconds to wait for both the non-MEV (vanilla) and the `MEV block` construction before selecting the best available block for mining.
+* miner.strictprofitswitch (int) - time in miliseconds to wait for both the non-MEV (vanilla) and the `MEV block` construction before selecting the best available block for mining.
 If value is zero then no waiting is necessary.
-* MaxMergedBundles (int) - max number of `MEV bundles` to be included within a single block
+* miner.maxmergedbundles (int) - max number of `MEV bundles` to be included within a single block
+* relayWSURL (string) - address of the relay WS endpoint
-* RelayWSSigningKey (int) - a signing key for communication with the relay's WebSockets endpoint.
+* relayWSSigningKey (bytes32) - a signing key for communication with the relay's WebSockets endpoint.
 The key should be a valid private key from a secp256k1 based ECDSA.
+* relayWSSigningKeystoreFile (string) - path to the keystore file with the WS signing key (used when signing key not provided)
+* relayWSKeystorePW (string) - password to unlock the relay WS keystore file

 ### Definitions